 Well, we can help.
-There is much we can offer to assist and guide you in this new role.
-It's a lot like doing a jigsaw puzzle, choosing all the right pieces, to create a lovely picture, your travel program.
-When you see it being delivered, it is truly incredible and very satisfying for your travellers and you.
+There is much we can offer to assist and guide you in the procurement process.
+It's a lot like doing a jigsaw puzzle, choosing all the right pieces, to create a lovely picture; your travel program.
+When you see it being delivered, it is very satisfying for your travellers and you.

 To assist with the transition, we're offering 9 tips for first-time Travel Procurement Managers, to help in your new role.

 Travel is actually quite a complex product category, characterised by a reasonably volatile market, perishable commodities (an aircraft seat cannot be sold after take-off) and unusually complex pricing models.
 With the possible exception of energy procurement, previous buying experience may not prepare you for the challenges of travel.

 It’s often like comparing apples and oranges.
 Two hotel rooms may cost the same, but one is close to your traveller's appointments, the other is a taxi ride away.
 One has women-only floors, the other has free WiFi and complimentary breakfast.
 Similarly, one airline may offer lie-flat seats, but another might have a more direct route which cuts an hour or two off the flight.

 It’s not all about price, and cheapest is not always best

 Try explaining the $50 per night saving to your managing director, who was booked into a cheaper hotel and couldn’t sleep because of the traffic noise below his window, the broken air conditioner and the rock-hard bed.
 While most commodity purchasing is a balance of price and user satisfaction, the stakes are very high when dealing with staff safety and convenience.